 Mr. Gorden asked a flurry of questions about what the DCU would be like after the Crisis on Infinite Earths, and used DC’s answers to explain how the universe worked, stat up the characters, etc..
 Thus, when we state — for simplicity’s sake — that the first edition represents the pre-Crisis DC Universe, this is not technically accurate.

 This becomes clearer when one starts working out the details to stat certain pre-Crisis characters, such as Wonder Woman’s opponents.
+A good example is the Cheetah (Deborah Domaine) – our profile for her has a discussion of this.

 What information existed at DC about the post-Crisis DCU whilst Mr. Gorden was working was clearly limited, though – the Monitor wasn’t even named, the Great Scale Compression had not been decided yet, the redefinition of Superman by Byrne and of Wonder Woman by Pérez isn’t mentioned and presumably didn’t exist yet, etc..